Retro-Redrawn/SMB3_Redrawn/README.md

 ### Using the update_area_dimensions shell script

 Before publishing the project, we need the width and height values of each element in the areas.js file to be populated.
-To do so, make sure [ImageMagick is Installed](https://imagemagick.org/script/download.php), restart your computer, open a Bash terminal (e.g. Git Bash), then call `./update_area_dimensions img/game/old`.
-If successful, you should see the message `Updated areas.js with image dimensions.
-Original file backed up as areas.js.backup`.
+To do so, make sure [ImageMagick is Installed](https://imagemagick.org/script/download.php), restart your computer, open a Bash terminal (e.g. Git Bash), then call `./update_area_dimensions`.
+Follow the prompts for each detected areas.js file, inputting the folder path to the old images when requested (e.g. `./img/game/old`).

 Why this Matters: